Powerball Ticket Sold In Florida Hits $238 Million Jackpot

 MIAMI (CBSMiami/CNN) – A person who bought a Powerball ticket on Florida’s west coast is now a multimillionaire.

-For the first time in two months, someone won the Powerball jackpot, selecting all six numbers to secure the $238 jackpot.READ MORE: Boy, 12, Abducted, Sexually Assaulted, Shot In Brownsville
+For the first time in two months, someone won the Powerball jackpot, selecting all six numbers to secure the $238 jackpot.READ MORE: Katherine Colabella Charged In Hit & Run Involving Bicyclist On MacArthur Causeway

-The ticket was bought in Lutz, which is just north of Tampa.
+The ticket was bought at a Publix in Lutz, which is just north of Tampa.

 The winning numbers were: 6-14-38-39-65 and the Powerball was 6.